2015 FC BATE Borisov season

-The 2015 FC BATE Borisov season is the club's 28th season of existence and their 18th consecutive season in the Belarusian Premier League.
+The 2015 FC BATE Borisov season was the 28th edition of FC BATE Borisov existence and their 18th consecutive season in the Belarusian Premier League.
 BATE Borisov entered the season as the league's 10-time defending champions.
 Beyond the Premier League, BATE Borisov is participating in the UEFA Champions League and the Belarusian Cup.

 The most notable accomplishment by the club this season was their domestic double, and reaching the UEFA Champions League group stage for the second time in their history.
 It was the also the second time a Belarusian football club reached the group stage of the Champions League.
 In their domestic league, Borisov went 11 matches before conceding a goal.